kreL-Lo/Quiz-Game-/README.md

     After that the game begins , each players gets a set of questions and possible answers

-    In the end each player gets the score, winner and a list of 10 players .
+    In the end each player gets the score, winner and a list of top 10 players .

     Each actions is handled by the server (sending Question, managing players  ,etc )